You are here

 What is the policy on refunds?

-Pursuant to the Guide to Judiciary Policies and Procedures Chapter XII, filing fees may not be refunded if the filing was in error or the case is dismissed.
+Pursuant to the Guide to Judiciary Policies and Procedures Volume 4, filing fees may not be refunded if the filing was in error or the case is dismissed.

 The following filing fees may not be refunded if it later appears that the filing of the document incurring the fee was in error.